aplteam/Tatin/docs/FirstStepsWithTatin.md

 ## What Registries are available

-After a fresh installation you might wonder what Registries are available for you.
+After a fresh installation you might wonder what Registries are available to you.

 ```